luiz504/GoBarber-Backend/README.md

   - Validations: [

-    email already in use,
+    E-mail already in use,

-    password matchs,
+    Password matchs,

     ]
  ---